Equity Bank (United States): History

 The start of a new decade spurred more growth for Equity Bank.
-In 2011, the bank acquired for locations in Topeka, KS, from Citizen's Bank and Trust.
+In 2011, the bank acquired four locations in Topeka, KS, from Citizen's Bank and Trust.
 By the end of 2011, Equity Bank operated 15 banking offices across Kansas and Missouri with around $680 million of assets.

 In 2012, Equity Bank became a billion dollar bank.
 The bank acquired First Community Bancshares and its 14 locations across Kansas and Missouri in late October, raising Equity's total assets to $1.2 billion.
 The acquisition also expanded the bank's footprint to 30 locations across Kansas and Missouri.
 A little more than two years later, Equity Bank merged with First Federal Savings & Loan, expanding in Southeast Kansas.
 The merger transferred $134 million of assets to Equity Bank, raising their overall asset holdings to about $1.5 billion.

 In 2015, Equity Bank launched its Initial Public Offering.
 Shares were sold on the NASDAQ Global Select Market under the ticker symbol 'EQBK.'
 Equity Bank sold more than 1.9 million shares of its Class A common stock at $22.50 per share during the IPO.
 The net proceeds from the IPO were $39 million.